jtaylorchang/kappa-backend/README.md

                         // => 2
   creator: STRING,      // the netid of the power-user responsible for creating the event
                         // => jjt4
-  event_type: STRING,   // the category type of the event
+  eventType: STRING,   // the category type of the event
                         // => GM
-  event_code: STRING,   // a cryptographically-strong uniquely generated code (or manually supplied)
+  eventCode: STRING,   // a cryptographically-strong uniquely generated code (or manually supplied)
                         // => 647319
   mandatory: BOOLEAN,   // if the event unexcused would result in probation
                         // => false